JovicicLazar/hira/README.md

 # hira
 My attempt on compilers.

-Lexer - written and tested (has bugs im sure ....) \n Next step - create a firt lil code :)
+Lexer - written and tested (has bugs im sure ....)

+Next step - create a firt lil code :)